kerns/craft-on-ddev/README.md

 - Tailwind 3
 - Thin out the plugins
 - Add some more commands
-- Default typography
+- Improve default typography
-- User Management
+- Add some basic user management

 ## Acknowledgements & Credits